NeuroML/Documentation/source/Userdocs/Software/pyNeuroML.md

 (pyneuroml:development)=
 ## Development

-PyNeuroML is developed on GitHub at [https://github.com/NeuroML/pyNeuroML](https://github.com/NeuroML/pyNeuroML) under the [LPGL-3.0 license](https://github.com/NeuroML/pyNeuroML/blob/master/LICENSE.lesser).
+pyNeuroML is developed on GitHub at [https://github.com/NeuroML/pyNeuroML](https://github.com/NeuroML/pyNeuroML) under the [LPGL-3.0 license](https://github.com/NeuroML/pyNeuroML/blob/master/LICENSE.lesser).
-The repository contains the complete source code along with instructions on building/installing PyNeuroML.
+The repository contains the complete source code along with instructions on building/installing pyNeuroML.
-Please follow the instructions there to build PyNeuroML from source.
+Please follow the instructions there to build pyNeuroML from source.